• Home

 About This Song

 “Last Night When We Were Young” was written in 1935 by Harold Arlen and Yip Harburg.
-Arlen considered “Last Night When We Were Young” one of his favorite songs.
-In American Popular Song, Alec Wilder calls it a “most remarkable and beautiful song … (that) goes far beyond the boundaries of popular music.”
+Arlen considered “Last Night When We Were Young” to be one of his favorite songs.
+In American Popular Song, Alec Wilder calls it a “most remarkable and beautiful song (that) goes far beyond the boundaries of popular music.”
 Yip Harburg has said that he doesn’t know exactly where the title came from but that “the juxtaposition of those two phrases is almost a whole world of philosophy.”
-All in all, it’s a gorgeous and introspective song that is much beloved by singers.
-Frank Sinatra included it In The Wee Small Hours.
-It has also been recorded by Judy Garland, Mel Tormé, Carmen McRae, and Tony Bennett.
+All in all, it’s a very beautiful and introspective song that is much beloved by singers.
+Frank Sinatra included on his wonderful album In The Wee Small Hours.
+It has also been recorded by Frank Sinatra, Judy Garland, Mel Tormé, Carmen McRae, and Tony Bennett.

 About This Version

-Tony Bennett recorded “Last Night When We Were Young” in June 1992 for his album Perfectly Frank.
-Ralph Sharon wrote the arrangement.
+Tony Bennett recorded “Last Night When We Were Young” in June 1992 for his tribute album to Frank Sinatra: Perfectly Frank.
+Ralph Sharon wrote the arrangement and led The Ralph Sharon Trio, with Sharon on piano, Paul Langosch. on bass, and Joe LaBarbera on drums.

 “Last Night When We Were Young,” as well as Perfectly Frank, is available on Apple Music.